 This question allows you to showcase your adaptability in the face of unexpected challenges.
 Follow the STAR approach to answer this question: Discuss the Situation that you faced, the Task that you needed to complete, the Action you took, and the Results generated.

-Highlight your previous experience where you successfully handled multiple projects.
-Mention what those projects were briefly.
+Highlight and briefly discuss your previous experience where you successfully handled multiple projects.
 Outline how you created a plan, prioritized tasks, and took stock of dependencies.
-A good way to show your collaborative mindset is to mention how you worked with your teammates and stakeholders to ensure deadlines were met and the workload was duly divided.
+To show your collaborative mindset, mention how you worked with your teammates and stakeholders to divide the work and meet the deadlines.

 Next, I would create detailed project plans, set deadlines, and work with my manager and team to ensure that responsibilities are delegated and trackable through enterprise project management software.
-I would create a prioritization matrix for my tasks based on urgency and impact.
+I would create a task prioritization matrix based on urgency and impact.
 Low-impact tasks with no immediate urgency can be scheduled for later.

 Finally, marketing landscapes change rapidly.
 Being adaptable to shifting priorities is vital.
 If a more pressing opportunity arises or if a campaign isn’t delivering the expected results, we may have to revisit and overhaul plans, so it is important to monitor progress and take the call to pivot when necessary.